 The Northern Lights are one of the biggest draws of visiting Iceland in winter.
-In all honesty, Iceland is also one of the biggest gambles when selecting a Northern Lights holiday because of the island nation’s notoriously unpredictable weather.
+In all honesty, Iceland is also one of the biggest gambles when it comes to selecting Northern Lights holidays because of the island nation’s notoriously unpredictable weather.
 While there are statistically better chances to see the Aurora other places, Iceland is worth the gamble.
 The jaw-dropping gorgeous landscapes and variety of things to do for adventure seekers like us undoubtedly make it our favorite country on the planet.
 So roll the dice, because when the Northern Lights do come out to dance there’s just not a prettier place on Earth to watch the show from.
-That’s why we put together this complete guide to Northern Lights in Iceland to help you plan your Northern Lights adventure:
+That’s why we put together this complete guide to how to see the Northern Lights in Iceland to help you plan your Northern Lights trip.

-Top 3 Places to See the Northern Lights in Iceland
+Top 3 Places for Where to See Northern Lights in Iceland

-Your chances of seeing the Northern Lights in Iceland are best when you visit the best places to see them.
-For such a small country, Iceland does have microclimates within it.
-And these little pockets are essential to increasing your chances of seeing the Northern Lights, since the only predictable thing about the weather in Iceland is that it is 100% unpredictable.
+Your chances of seeing the Aurora are highest when you know the best place to see Northern Lights in Iceland.
+For such a small country, Iceland does have micro-climates within it.
+And these little pockets are essential to increasing your chances of seeing Northern Lights in Iceland, since the only predictable thing about the weather in Iceland is that it is 100% unpredictable.

 Myvatn: Dramatic Landscapes